 Baked Sweet Potato Fries

-Sweet potatoes have two big nutritional boons that regular potatoes lack: big doses of fiber and vision-strengthening vitamin A. Plus, the natural sugars found within them will intensify and strengthen when baked or roasted, and they pair just as perfectly with the fiery cayenne to make fries every bit as enjoyable as the ones that bathe in oil.
+Sweet potatoes have two big nutritional boons that regular potatoes lack: big doses of fiber and vision-strengthening vitamin A. Plus, the natural sugars found within them will intensify and strengthen when baked or roasted, and they pair just as perfectly with the fiery cayenne.
+These fries are 100% every bit as enjoyable as the kind that bathe in oil.

 Get our recipe for Baked Sweet Potato Fries.

-Whether you need a side salad to add to the table for your Memorial Day cookout, or simply need something prep for lunches, this dried beef salad is perfect for both.
+Whether you need a side salad to add to the table for your Memorial Day cookout, or simply need something prepped for lunches, this dried beef salad is perfect for both.